I look forward to meeting you.

-I feel passionately that addiction is best treated when we bring it out of isolation.
-My drive to do this work was born from my professional experience in the substance use disorder field, where I have worked in several harm-reduction settings with both adults and youth.
-I noticed a distinct gap in services for their families and support systems and decided to pursue training in this area.
+I come to this work after several years in the substance use disorder treatment field, where I worked in varied settings, including cooccurring outpatient, harm-reduction services, and Opioid Treatment Programs, while supporting both adults and youth.
+I noticed a distinct gap in services for their support systems and decided to pursue training in this area.
 CRAFT is the foundation of my work, but I also have a strong knowledge of other recovery supports like Al-Anon and SMART Families & Friends.
 There is no singular way to seek healing.
 I encourage exploration in peer-support groups if that feels helpful.

 Licensure & Education